It would be true to say that most pets are not massive fans of being bathed but their aversion to spending some time in the tub varies enormously.

 Professional pet groomers often do use hairdryers and that’s understandable because they have time constraints, but natural drying is preferable if you can spare the time and if your pet can be restrained enough to prevent them from making your living and other areas wet.

 One of the problems we often hear about with hairdryers is that it is easy to accidentally burn your pet as their levels of heat sensitivity are different to our own.
 Use them, carefully, if you need to but avoid if you can.
+Find out more about dog dryers here.

 Mistake 5: Using the Wrong Cleaning Products, Don’t Use “Human” Shampoos and Soaps

 Your pet’s natural skin ph. value is different to that of a human being which means that soaps and shampoos that have been formulated for human use can easily be too strong for pets and cause discomfort or a skin reaction which may be painful or distressing for the animal.
 Even mild human shampoos can have a drying effect on the animal’s skin, so it is best to avoid human toiletries completely.
+For more options, check out our detailed review of dog shampoos.

 There are plenty of excellent pet-friendly products on the market at very affordable prices so you can bath your cat or dog without fear of causing them any problems or discomfort.